MicrosoftDocs/win32/desktop-src/storage/hba-adapterattributes.md

 ---
 title: HBA\_AdapterAttributes structure
-description: The HBA\_AdapterAttributes structure is used in conjunction with the HBA\_GetAdapterAttributes routine to report the attributes of an HBA. ms.assetid: 'd86a5810-7014-41d5-bd88-3a1bd50032da'
+description: The HBA\_AdapterAttributes structure is used in conjunction with the HBA\_GetAdapterAttributes routine to report the attributes of an HBA. ms.assetid: d86a5810-7014-41d5-bd88-3a1bd50032da
+keywords:
+- HBA_AdapterAttributes structure Storage Devices
+- HBA_ADAPTERATTRIBUTES structure Storage Devices
-keywords: ["HBA_AdapterAttributes structure Storage Devices", "HBA_ADAPTERATTRIBUTES structure Storage Devices", "PHBA_ADAPTERATTRIBUTES structure pointer Storage Devices"]
+- PHBA_ADAPTERATTRIBUTES structure pointer Storage Devices
 topic_type:
 - apiref
 api_name: